 A few more things…

-Read to/with your child every night.
+Read to/with your child every night and practice math facts.

 Check out our class website and blog daily, you can also follow me on Twitter @TaraMG6